-By just doing a little bit of researh about Buenos Aires, you will find the usual stuff about how the Argentines are fanatics of soccer and love their big steaks, and when in Buenos Aires you have to visit the pink government building Casa Rosada and the vibrant working class neighborhood La Boca...
+By doing a little bit of research about Buenos Aires, you will quickly find out the usual stuff about how the Argentines are fanatics of soccer and love their big steaks, or that when in Buenos Aires you have to visit the pink government building Casa Rosada and the vibrant working-class neighborhood La Boca...

 First things first: